aleph2c/miros/doc/recipes.rst

      time.sleep(0.01)

-If we look at the log file created by this program it would look something like
+The log file created by this program would look something like this:
-this:

 .. code-block:: text